 Haven't heard of the Dyson Airwrap yet?
 The all-in-one hair tool is about to change your styling routine forever.

 Your graduation hair has to look equally as flawless with your graduation cap on as it does when you take it off.
 No idea how you’re going to pull that off?
 No worries.
-We’ve rounded up 15 graduation hairstyles that will look just as gorgeous as you walk across the stage as it will at your unforgettable celebration.
+Whether you have dark brown hair or ash blonde strands, we’ve rounded up 20 graduation hairstyles that will look just as gorgeous on your as you walk across the stage as it will at your unforgettable celebration.

 Having short hair is a blessing and a curse when graduation rolls around.
 On one hand, all of your hair fits perfectly underneath your cap.
 On the other, a cap can make it can look as though you don’t have any hair at all.

 If you love short hair but want to make sure some of your strands make an appearance on graduation day, consider an asymmetrical pixie.
 Ask your stylist to cut the back and sides of your hair very short, but leave your bangs long enough to sweep across your forehead.

 To begin, gather all of your hair on the left or right side of your head and secure it in a loose ponytail.
 Next, divide the ponytail into two equal sections.
 To create the fishtail effect, take a section of hair from the outside of the left ponytail and cross it over to the right ponytail.
 Repeat the process on the opposite side, taking a section from the outside of the right ponytail over to the left.

 Continue crossing the opposite sections of the hair until you reach the end of the braid, then secure it with an elastic.
 Pancake the braid for a voluminous effect.